RG-6 coax cable

 This cable can be used if signal loss is a problem, usually long cable runs.
 The advantages of RG-11 cable are it has the least loss, and is available with dual or quad shielding.
 The disadvantages are it's more expensive, bigger and heavier.
 This cable is primarily designed for low loss and high power transmissions.

-RG-59 coax cable can be used, but it is a more lossy and has only a single layer of shielding.
-This cable is usually used indoor's for raw video signals (recorders, games, etc.).
+This cable can be used, but is more lossy and has only a single layer of shielding.
+RG-59 is usually used indoor's for raw video signals (recorders, games, etc.).
 RG-59 was used for OTA Tv and cable TV before RG-6 became common.

-Twin-lead (300 ohm) cable, sometimes called ribbon cable, should be replaced.
+This cable is sometimes called flat or ribbon cable, and should be replaced.
 Twin-lead works well for VHF frequencies and is great for VHF-Lo channels, but is very lossy for UHF channels and has no shielding.
 Some twin lead cable does not weather well, degrades with time (more loss).